How to Fix System Thread Exception Not Handled Error Windows 10/11?

 In fact, it leaves you with a Blue Screen of Death (BSOD).
 As a result, the error message SYSTEM_THREAD_EXCEPTION_NOT_HANDLED will appear on your screen.

 Usually, there is no solid reason behind the system thread exception not handled error.
-One day your computer is working perfectly fine and another it is stuck on the blue screen.
+One day your computer is working perfectly fine, and another it is stuck on the blue screen.

 Most users have reported that buggy Windows updates, outdated drivers, or wrong driver updates can cause problems.
-But there is not a particular reason.
+But there is not particular reason.
 So, you have to understand your device and find the cause of the problem.

 That being said, let’s now proceed to see how to fix the system thread exception not handled error in Windows 10/11.